JsAndDotNet/Fitbit/README.md

 > NOTE: Do not compare your progress with other people.
 Everyones body is different - Do what's right for you!

+> NOTE 2: I found the tables worked better than a '% Complete App' (such as the 'Loops' Clock on Fitbit Versa 2).
+The tables were instrumental in making sure the steps were *SPREAD OUT*.

-> NOTE 2: For strengthening exercises and mental health, I used this [Long Covid Rehab Guide From Nuffield](/covid-rehab-journal.pdf), Both this steps guide and the Nuffield plan were key parts to my recovery.
+> NOTE 3: For strengthening exercises and mental health, I used this excellent [Long Covid Rehab Guide From Nuffield](/covid-rehab-journal.pdf), Both this steps guide and the Nuffield plan were key parts to my recovery.

-### Step 1
+### Background

-I thought I was doing nothing, but in fact I was doing around 1,000 steps a day comfortably.

 My pattern had been doing nothing most of the day, feeling better, then being too active.
 My comfort level was 1,000 steps, but when I tried to exercise, my walk was 700 steps - nearly 75% of what I could manage in a day.
 Clearly a recipe for boom and bust!
+I was stuck in a boom and bust cycle for several weeks until I started using this plan.

+### Step 1

+I thought I was doing nothing, but in fact I was doing around 1,000 steps a day comfortably.

 ### Step 2

-I started spreading out my steps over the day.
-My inital target was 1200.
-When spread over the day, I was tired, but not completely smashed.
+I started using the tables above and spreading my steps out over the day.
+My inital target was 1200 steps.
+I was tired, but not completely smashed.

 ### Step 3

-I used this method, being careful to check my progress at the times in the table (10am, 12pm, 4pm, 8pm) and spread activity throughout the day:
+I then continued to use the tables above (checking in at 10am, 12pm, 4pm, 8pm) and gradually tried increasing the steps.

+Here are the results:

 | Day  | Steps (approx) |
 | ---- | ----- |